Promoting Environmental Management

 Preservation of Biodiversity

-Tokio Marine Group has positioned preservation of biodiversity as a challenge that needs to be tackled and we are striving to find a solution through general business activities.
+Tokio Marine Group has positioned the preservation of biodiversity as a challenge that needs to be tackled and we are striving to find a solution through general business activities.

-Concept for Reducing Environmental Footprint
+Concept for Reducing CO2 Emissions

 Tokio Marine Group is striving to enhance environmental awareness among employees, boost the environmental performance of the buildings we own, reduce paper consumption, promote eco-safe driving and the use of recycled automobile parts, and encourage the introduction of Eco Action 21, an environmental management system for small- and medium-size companies, through our Group companies.